imarevic/playground/README.md

 To deactivate the environment execute `deactivate`

 The capsuled source code is run in jupyter notebooks.
-To start the jupyter server execute `jupyter notebook` either from ropeprojectof repo or within each sub-directory.
+To start the jupyter server execute `jupyter notebook` either from root of the repo or within each sub-directory.

 ## Contents